Crypto Loan Calculator

 50–70% Moderate Common for stablecoins or blue-chip crypto.

-85%+ Danger Zone Extremely likely to be liquidated.
-Avoid.
+85%+ Danger Extremely likely to be liquidated.

 Frequently Asked Questions